practicingruby/bookie/README.md

-# Bookie: An ebook publishing toolchain in pure Ruby
+# Bookie: An ebook publishing toolchain written mostly in Ruby

 While I have not looked especially far and wide, I haven't found a book publishing toolchain that I like which both has a nice workflow AND does not